tiborcamargo/KinectPy/README.md

 ## Dependencies

-If you are using this software for point cloud processing, after MKV extraction:
+If you are using this software for point cloud processing after MKV extraction:
 * Mask R-CNN is used for human segmentation, so please download `frozen_inference_graph.pb` and `mask_rcnn_inception_v2_coco_2018_01_28.pbtxt` from this link: https://drive.google.com/drive/folders/1lBcEwQ45tMbKLQOJxIykWy2D5roPO4cH, and set its path accordingly in the `extract.py`.